vasjaj/Scoreboard/README.md

 If page + page_size is incorrect, then appropriate error code will be returned(InvalidArgument).
 If monthly is true then scores will be taken for current month.
 If name is passed and user is not in current or previous pages, then around_me section will be added.
-Around_me sections contains 0-5 players before and 0-5 players after player with given name.
+Around_me sections contains 0-5 players before and 0-5 players after player with given name(there was no requirements regarding around players).

 Response: